History of rugby union: Growth within the British Empire

 When Canon George Ogilvie became headmaster of Diocesan College in Cape Town, South Africa in 1861, he introduced the game of football, as played at Winchester College.
 This version of football, which included handling of the ball, is seen as the beginnings of rugby in South Africa.
 In around 1875 rugby began to be played in the Cape Colony, the following year the first rugby (as opposed to Winchester football) club was formed.
-Former England international William Henry Milton arrived in Cape Town in 1878.
+Former England internationalist William Henry Milton arrived in Cape Town in 1878.
 He joined the Villagers club and started playing and preaching rugby.
 By the end of that year, Cape Town had all but abandoned the Winchester game in favour of rugby.
 In 1883, the Stellenbosch club was formed in the predominantly Boer farming district outside Cape Town and rugby was enthusiastically adopted by the young Boer farmers.
 As British and Boer migrated to the interior, they helped spread the game from the Cape colony through the Eastern Cape, and Natal, and along the gold and diamond routes to Kimberley and Johannesburg.
 However, for a number of years, South African rugby would be hindered by systemic racial segregation.

-Early forms of rugby football were being played in Canada from 1823 onwards, in east Canadian towns such as Halifax, Montreal and Toronto.
+Early forms of rugby football were being played in the Canadas and other nearby British colonies from 1823 onwards, in towns such as Halifax, Montreal and Toronto.
 Rugby football proper in Canada dates to the 1860s.
-Introduction of the game and its early growth is usually credited to settlers from Britain and the British army and navy in Halifax, Nova Scotia and Esquimalt, British Columbia.
-In 1864, the first recorded game of rugby in Canada took place in Montreal, Quebec amongst artillery men.
+Introduction of the game and its early growth is usually credited to settlers from Britain and the British army and navy in Halifax, Nova Scotia, and Esquimalt, British Columbia.
+In 1864, the first recorded game of rugby in Canada took place in Montreal amongst artillery men.
 It is most likely that rugby got its start in British Columbia in the late 1860s or early 1870s, when brief mentions of "football" appeared in print.
-Canadian rugby, however, soon faced stiff competition from Canadian football.
+Canadian rugby, however, soon evolved into Canadian football.